-To open the Screen Resolution dialog, click Desktop -> Desktop Assist (in taskbar) -> Control Panel -> Appearance and Personalization -> Display -> Change display settings.
+To open the Screen Resolution dialog, click Start -> Control Panel -> Appearance and Personalization -> Display -> Change display settings.

 If you are running some applications (for example a 3D application or video playback), you may see some disturbance, flickering or frame dropping on your screen.